-On August 5, 2019, the Company announced that the prescribed number of events has been reached for the first prespecified interim analysis of the OPTIMA Phase III Study with ThermoDox® plus RFA in patients with HCC, or primary liver cancer.
-Following preparation of the data, the first interim analysis will be conducted by the Independent Data Monitoring Committee (iDMC).
-The Company expects the iDMC meeting to occur by mid-October.
-This timeline is consistent with the Company's stated expectations and is necessary to provide a full and comprehensive data set that may represent the potential for a successful trial outcome.
-Celsion expects to announce iDMC recommendations as soon as possible after the meeting.
+On August 5, 2019, the Company announced that the prescribed number of OS events had been reached for the first prespecified interim analysis of the OPTIMA Phase III Study.
+Following preparation of the data, the first interim analysis was conducted by the DMC on November 1, 2019.
+This timeline was consistent with the Company's stated expectations and is necessary to provide a full and comprehensive data set that may represent the potential for a successful trial outcome.
 In accordance with the statistical plan, this initial interim analysis has a target of 118 events, or 60% of the total number required for the final analysis.
 At the time of the data cutoff, the Company received reports of 128 events.
 The hazard ratio for success at 128 events is approximately 0.63, which represents a 37% reduction in the risk of death compared with RFA alone and is consistent with the 0.65 hazard ratio that was observed in the prospective HEAT Study subgroup, which demonstrated a two-year overall survival advantage and a median time to death of more than seven and a half years.